A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-very-simple-web-page-1908.md

-On the far left hand side is a so-called "file tree".
-This is where files are stored.
-We'll talk about this more soon.
+On the far left you can see the Filetree panel which shows all the files in your workspace.

-You can see an opened file `index.html` on the left.
-What you are seeing is a very basic web page.
+The opened file `index.html` on the file contains code for a very basic web page.
 It looks a little scary with all those *tags* like `<html>` and `<body>` and so on.
 Don't worry, you'll soon get used to them.

 ## The html element
-This is the root or top-level element of the html document.
+This is the root or top-level element of the HTML document.
 It contains only two other elements `<head>` and `<body>`.
-The `<head>` is the part of the page which is not visible and gives *meta* information about the page, like the `<title>`,  which we will see later.
+The `<head>` is the part of the page which is not visible and gives *meta* information about the page, like the `<title>`, which is displayed on the browser tab.
 The `<body>` is the main part of the page and will contain all the visible content of the page, text, images and more.

-Another way of seeing the `index.html` document is :
+We can visualise the `index.html` document as a nested tree of elements:

 ![](.guides/img/iframe1.png)

 You can see that the `<html>` `<head>` `<body>` `<title>` can be considered as "boxes" that contains what is inside them.
-We will come back to that soon.

 ## The Preview window
-Below `index.html` is the 'Preview' window.
-This shows what happens when your browser runs the web page.
+Below the code windows is a 'Preview' window pointing to our simple web page.
 Go ahead and change the `Hello there!!!` text to something else.
 Next, press the 'Reload Preview' button in the preview window.

 ![](.guides/img/reload.png)

-You should see your changes shown nicely.

 When you are done playing with the text, we continue to the next section !